-The Capital One Venture credit card offers great ways to earn and redeem miles.
-You earn two miles per dollar on all purchases and can earn a sweet “early spending bonus” of 50,000 miles by spending $3,000 in purchases within the first three months of account opening.
-That makes the bonus worth a total of $560!
+The Capital One Venture Rewards Credit Card offers great ways to earn and redeem miles.
+You earn two miles per dollar on all purchases and can earn a sweet “early spending bonus” of 60,000 miles by spending $3,000 in purchases within the first three months of account opening!
+That makes the bonus worth $660!
+There is a $95 annual fee.
 With this card, it’s easy to quickly gather a nice stash of miles to redeem for your travel purchases, and you can redeem them for any amount!

 I’m going to show you 10 ways you might use these miles as a strategic supplement (not for your big purchases like flights and hotels).